 The List Of The Coolest Cenotes

 This is easily the most famous and popular cenote, most likely because it’s a stunner and it’s very close to the world wonder, Chichen Itza.
 The two are so close, many groups will just bundle a visit to Chichen Itza then take a bus of tourists over for a quick swim in Cenote Ik’Kil.
 This iconic cenote is a deep sinkhole, filled with gem-like dark blue sapphire water.
 It’s a deep sinkhole, so you’ll need to descend to the water via staircase from the thick jungle above.

 Good to know?
 Lots of tours visit this place, but not after 4:00 (or first thing in the morning).
 Best to visit then if you want a less crowded swim.
-You can also rent a towel and life jacket, and there are lockers to rent as well as bathrooms and changing rooms to use.
+You can also rent a towel and life jacket, and there are lockers to rent as well (pitch in with your ILP group!) and bathrooms and changing rooms to use.